 During an emergency, the Board may require a rail carrier to provide facilities, on terms prescribed by the Board, to enable Amtrak to conduct its operations.
 The Board also has authority to direct commuter rail operations in the event of a cessation of service by Amtrak.
-The Passenger Rail Investment and Improvement Act of 2008 (PRIIA) and the Fixing America's

-Surface Transportation Act of 2015 (FAST Act) expanded the Board's jurisdiction over passenger rail.
+The Passenger Rail Investment and Improvement Act of 2008 (PRIIA) and the Fixing America's Surface Transportation Act of 2015 (FAST Act) expanded the Board's jurisdiction over passenger rail.
 PRIIA authorizes the STB to institute investigatory action under certain circumstances and, if appropriate, to award damages or other relief and to identify reasonable measures to improve performance on passenger rail routes.
 The FRA and Amtrak developed new on-time performance metrics and standards, and the FRA now publishes quarterly on time performance metrics.
-The Board established an Office of Passenger Rail effective as of October 1, 2022, that will be responsible for investigating and analyzing issues regarding Amtrak on-time performance.
+The Board established the Office of Passenger Rail, which is responsible for investigating and analyzing issues regarding Amtrak on-time performance.
+The office assumed these duties on October 1, 2022.